TinusTrotyl/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi

-Checko mission for a moves generator.
+A CheciO mission for a Tower-of-Hanoi solving generator.